jvandenaardweg/homewizard-energy-api/README.md

 - Complete type-safety on all API methods, responses, and errors
 - Supports all HomeWizard Wi-Fi devices that have a Local API
 - Exposes a discovery method to discover devices on your local network using Multicast DNS
-- Provides a simple polling interface request near realtime data from your devices
+- Provides a simple polling interface to request near real-time data from your devices
 - Includes inline documentation on each method, type and property
 - Follows the guidelines provided in the official [HomeWizard Energy API documentation](https://homewizard-energy-api.readthedocs.io/index.html)